Wedding of Albert II, Prince of Monaco, and Charlene Wittstock: Religious

 The religious ceremony took place the following day in the courtyard of the Palace.
-Unlike the wedding of Prince Rainier and Princess Grace, the religious ceremony was not held in a cathedral.
+Unlike the wedding of Prince Rainier and Princess Grace, the religious ceremony was not held in the cathedral.
 The ceremony was presided over by the Archbishop of Monaco, Bernard Barsi.
 The palace gates were open so that up to 3,500 guests could be seated for the ceremony, including seated guests watching giant screens in the palace square outside the gates.
 Additional display screens were set up throughout the principality.
-Part of the ceremony was in Afrikaans, a language of Dutch origin, which is spoken in Charlene's home country of South Africa.
-After the ceremony, the bride and groom traveled in a bespoke landaulet converted Lexus hybrid car to Sainte-Dévote Chapel, where Princess Charlene laid her bridal bouquet to Saint Devota, the patron saint of Monaco, in accordance with Monegasque tradition.
+Part of the ceremony was in Afrikaans, a language of Dutch origin and spoken in Charlene's home country of South Africa.
+After the ceremony, the bride and groom traveled in a bespoke landaulet converted Lexus hybrid car to Sainte-Dévote Chapel, where Princess Charlene offered her bridal bouquet to Saint Devota, the patron saint of Monaco, in accordance with Monegasque tradition.

 The dinner reception took place on the terraces of the Opéra de Monte-Carlo, followed by fireworks and the opening of the Opéra Ball.
 The Monte-Carlo Philharmonic Orchestra and the Opéra Choir performed under the direction of Lawrence Foster.
 Other performers included Andrea Bocelli, Renée Fleming, Pumeza Matshikiza accompanied by French guitarist Eric Sempe and percussionist Patrick Mendez, Juan Diego Flórez, Lisa Larsson, Wiebke Lehmkuhl, Kenneth Tarver, and Alexander Vinogradov.